-Disability is socially constructed by such factors as expectations of performance, the physical and social organization of societies on the basis of a young, non-disabled, 'ideally shaped,' healthy adult male paradigm of citizens, the failure or nonwillingness to create ability among citizens who do not fit the paradigm, and cultural representations " - Wendell.
+Disability is socially constructed by such factors as expectations of performance, the physical and social organization of societies on the basis of a young, non-disabled, 'ideally shaped,' healthy adult male paradigm of citizens, the failure or nonwillingness to create ability among citizens who do not fit the paradigm, and cultural representations." - Wendell.

-It is not individual limitations, of whatever kind, which are the cause of the problem but society's failure to provide appropriate services and adequately ensure the needs of disabled people are fully taken into account in its social organizations the consequences of this failure do not simply and randomly fall on individuals but systematically upon disabled people as a group who experience this failure as discrimination institutionalized throughout society." - Michael Oliver.
+It is not Disability or individual limitations, of whatever kind, which are the cause of the problem but society's failure to provide appropriate services and adequately ensure the needs of disabled people are fully taken into account in its social organizations, the consequences of this failure do not simply and randomly fall on individuals but systematically upon disabled people as a group who experience this failure as discrimination institutionalized throughout society. - Michael Oliver.

 The sociology of disability and the struggle for inclusive education.
 Julie Allan (2010).
 The sociology of disability and the struggle for inclusive education, British Journal of Sociology of Education.
 Abstract: Charts the emergence of the sociology of disability and examines the areas of contestation.
 The paper considers the contribution of the sociology of disability to inclusive education and examines some of the objections currently being voiced.
 It ends with some reflections on the possibilities for academics within the sociology of disability to pursue alternative forms of engagement and outlines a series of duties that they might undertake.